szosola/szosola/README.md

  Currently learning **Java, Web Development, and Software Engineering fundamentals**

 ---
+### 🌸 About Me

-Outside of code, you'll find me watching anime, editing videos or drawing.
+Outside of code, you’ll find me watching anime, editing videos, or drawing.
 I also enjoy playing cards with my friends.

-Fun Facts:
+### ✨ Fun Facts
- - I love cats
+- 🐱 I love cats
- - Addicted to milk tea
+- 🧋 Addicted to milk tea
- - Violet Evergarden is my favourite anime
+- 🎬 *Violet Evergarden* is my favourite anime
- - **Hobbies:** Anime, drawing, cards
+- 🎨 **Hobbies:** Anime, drawing, card games

 ✨ *“Learning consistently and building one step at a time.”* ✨